jurhas/qLite/README.md

 		dateid TEXT,
 		db TEXT NOT NULL DEFAULT '');
 ```
- `id`, the uniqueness is granted for (name,grp), so we have to identify a menu with his id, otherwise becomes uncomfortable.<br>
+ `id`, the uniqueness is granted for (name,grp,db), so we have to identify a menu with his id, otherwise becomes uncomfortable.<br>
 `Name`: is the name to be shown.<br>
 `isif`:  if 0,  `cof` (the next field) is raw html/javascript code, if 1 `cof` is the name of a function that get called before the submit.<br>
 `cof`: can be code or the name of a function accordingly to isif.
 You have to define the function.<br>